How to create awesome videos

 Video is an integral pillar of any content marketing strategy.
 It is easily digestible, shareable, mobile, requires minimal mental commitment and ranks well in search engines.

 From a content marketer’s perspective, these are exciting numbers.
-However, there is also an ocean of competition out there – 100 hours of video is uploaded to YouTube every minute.
+However, there is also an ocean of competition out there – more than 400 hours of video are uploaded to YouTube every minute.

 1) Fulfil a desire

 Like any content, video must be relevant to its intended audience, delivering a solution or fulfilling a desire; informing, educating or entertaining.

 To successfully deliver into this space you must first understand what that desire is.
 Clearly define it as part of your content strategy and ensure its relevance.

 Your stories should not be focused on you, your brand, product or service, but rather about what your audience (target market) wants to see.
 The fact you have a commercial offering in this space is enough.